Kleach112/ML_Enrollment_Projections/README.md

 4. Run the cells in the notebook to perform the analysis and view the results.

+## Data Sources

+The data used in this project was sourced from the following:

+- **DESE Data**: Enrollment figures and related educational data were obtained from the [Missouri Department of Elementary and Secondary Education (DESE)](https://apps.dese.mo.gov/MCDS/home.aspx).
+The data was filtered to include relevant information for the Springfield R-XII School District.

+- **2020 ACS Data**: Demographic information was sourced from the [2020 American Community Survey 5-Year Estimates](https://data.census.gov/table/ACSST5Y2020.S0101), provided by the U.S. Census Bureau.
+Data was filtered to match the geographic scope of the school district.

+- **ACS Data**: Additional demographic data was sourced from the [American Community Survey 1-Year Estimates for 2022](https://data.census.gov/table/ACSDT1Y2022.B09001?q=B09001), also provided by the U.S. Census Bureau.
+This data was similarly filtered for the appropriate geographies.

+All data was utilized in compliance with their respective terms of use and was filtered to the specific geographies relevant to the Springfield R-XII School District to ensure the accuracy and relevance of the analysis.

 ## Screenshots

 Below are some screenshots from the analysis notebooks, highlighting key findings and visualizations: